4-500 Reports and Records - Access and Confidentiality

 Members of the news media and the public may inspect police records as allowed by law.
-These records are available only during regular business hours in the Support Services Division.
+These records are available only during regular business hours in the Records Information Unit.
 Certain reports may be photocopied and charged for in accordance with established guidelines.

 Photographs and videos that are part of an active case investigation are not public and shall not be released to any individual or agency.
 Photographs and videos, which are part of an inactive case investigation involving one or more of the following situations, are private and may not be released to any individual or agency except as provided by state law:

 - Sexual assault victim

 - Child abuse victim

 - Depiction of images which are clearly offensive to the common sensibility

 - Police personnel involved in inter-departmental or intra-departmental instruction on law enforcement-related issues who desire use of photographs or videos involving the above situations shall obtain permission from the bureau head in charge of the case.
 In all cases, the identity of the subjects of such photographs or videos shall be concealed.
 Employees shall not use photographs or videos for private purposes or enterprises.
 (11/15/13)

 In addition, photographs and videos that reveal the identity of any of the following individuals is private and shall not be released to any individual or agency: